 Often items will be purchased when first moving to CU, then the items are never opened and, ultimately thrown out at the end of the year.
 We suggest using the various stores around Boulder and purchasing items as the year progresses if possible in order to reduce waste.
 During closing, we have collected up to 165.5 tons of waste, some of the items having never been used.
 Unused items have contributed to the over 165 tons of waste that was collected during the spring 2016 closing.

-If you bring a gaming system, we recommend you use the campus Ethernet (wired) Internet and bring an Ethernet cable (E5 or better).
-The wireless is not optimized for gaming and your experience will be far better with wired.
+If you bring a gaming system, we recommend you use the campus ethernet (wired) Internet and bring an ethernet cable (E5 or better).
+The Wi-Fi is not optimized for gaming and your experience will be far better with wired.
 Please note that it make take up to 30 minutes for a system to set up on the network.

 Bring only UL-approved appliances with self-contained coils and automatic shut-off thermostatic controls (e.g., coffee makers, hot pots, etc.).
 Most cooking appliances are not permitted.
 See What Not to Bring.

 Each room has one cable TV connection with basic cable programming service included.
 Premium and pay-per-view options are available.
 Make sure to bring all necessary TV/cable cords.
 Smart TVs will be able to connect to the network but some functionality may not work (such as controlling the TV from another device).
 Additionally, TVs may take up to 30 minutes to go through the set-up process.

 CU Boulder offers a convenient solution to transporting your belongings to your new residence hall home through UPS Home2Home.

 Just follow the steps and your belonging will be waiting for you in your room when you arrive on campus!

 Website: The UPS Store